This article was updated on July 26, 2018.

 While keeping costs low can often keep business leaders up at night, very few know the true all-in cost of managing their workforce, also known as Total Cost of Ownership (TCO).
 This total cost or "Big Number" includes everything from salaries and systems to overhead expenses.

-According to the ADP Total Cost of Ownership Study, more than half of midsized businesses worry daily about whether they can afford to manage workforce costs, yet only 22 percent have formally analyzed their labor costs.
-Knowing your TCO is vital to understand what you are actually spending on your business -including your human capital costs.
-Any analysis MUST factor in the following five aspects:
+According to the ADP study, The Importance of Total Cost of Ownership (TCO): How Companies Can Find Competitive Advantage, more than half of midsized businesses worry daily about whether they can afford to manage workforce costs, yet only 22 percent have formally analyzed their labor costs.
+Knowing your TCO is vital to understand what you are actually spending on your business — including your human capital costs.
+Any analysis must factor in the following five aspects:

 - Employee Benefits Administration